allanbunch/node-red-openai-api/README.md

 Use the node for direct generation, structured Responses API work, chat-style interactions, moderation, embeddings, image work, audio tasks, and other request/response patterns.

+### Video and Sora Workflows

+Use the node for OpenAI video work inside Node-RED, including current Sora video methods for generation, remix, edit, extend, character creation, and downloadable video assets.
+That lets video features live in the same visible, routable workflow environment as the rest of your AI system.

 ### Tool-Enabled and Multi-Step AI Flows

 Use Responses tools, conversations, runs, messages, vector stores, files, skills, and related resources as part of larger control loops and operational workflows.
 Use ChatKit sessions and threads when a published Agent Builder workflow needs to be exposed cleanly inside a Node-RED flow.